Managing Software Features

 4. Communicate Launch Timeline

 It’s important to communicate a launch timeline to your users.
 This timeline should include details about when the retired features will be removed from the application, and when new/updated features will be launched.
 By providing this timeline, you can manage user expectations and help them plan accordingly.
 This can reduce frustration and confusion.
 Additionally, it will ensure that your users have adequate time to adjust to any changes in the application.
 It also provides an opportunity to gather feedback from your users, which can be used to inform future product development decisions.
 Additionally, communicating the launch timeline can help to build trust and confidence in your product.
 Doing so demonstrates a clear plan and commitment to providing the best possible user experience.
 Communicating the launch timeline when retiring redundant software features is a crucial step in ensuring a smooth transition for your users and maintaining a positive relationship with them.

 5. Roll Out Upgrades

-We hope this helps you if you have a particularly messy product and you have tons of features.
-Think about how to retire those features and keep your product clean, tidy and intuitive.
+We hope this helps you if you have a particularly messy product and tons of features.
+Think about how to retire those redundant software features and keep your product clean, tidy and intuitive.
 That helps you to improve your product, get more users and grow!

 Need help improving your software features?